 After the war, servicemen returning home to their families made dining out more popular than before.
 Menus began to adopt modernist principles of simplification, and they switched from bright colors to a more subdued, sophisticated color palette featuring hues like forest green and cherry red.
 Script type, sometimes the only element of a menu design, became the standard.
 Photos, both black-and-white and color, depicting scenery, animals, or the restaurant’s building became more common, thanks to advances in reproduction techniques.

 In the '50s, the sprawl of freeways and suburbs led to a more casual way of life, and self-service diners and “fast food” stands began to proliferate, as did free-standing coffee shops, called “Googies,” after the futuristic prototype in Southern California.
-New, family-friendly restaurants often focused a single item like pizza, steak, ice cream, or pancakes, and often their offerings were so simple, diners didn’t require printed menus.
+New, family-friendly restaurants often focused on a single item like pizza, steak, ice cream, or pancakes, and often their offerings were so simple, diners didn’t require printed menus.

 Thanks to all the postwar optimism about the future, menus adopted the angular, stylized fonts and graphics of the Atomic Age—like starbursts, atoms, planets, sputniks, and boomerangs—which celebrated innovations in space and jet travel.
 Quirky and whimsical abstract patterns were also popular design themes meant to convey a young, stylish, and quick spot for a bite.